- Doing Business Here

 The Power of Ideas is a part of our lives.
 It’s everywhere.
 It’s in the imagination that becomes a new answer in public health, or community building, or medical care.
 It’s the source of inspiration that creates great art, beautiful communities, and national moments of meaning in our neighboring jurisdiction, the nation’s capital.
 For our citizens, this is how we define the Power of Ideas – by celebrating the qualities that make Fairfax County the perfect solution to your daily pursuit of work and life balance.

 Fairfax County offers residents a wide range of excellent employment opportunities, attractive housing options, an abundance of recreational opportunities and proximity to Washington, D.C., with mountains to the west and the beaches to the east.
 Take a moment to connect with the wonderful communities of Fairfax County, Virginia.

 Once a farming community adjacent to the nation's capital, today Fairfax County is the largest jurisdiction in the Washington area and contains some of its most desirable residential communities.
 The business taxes generated by economic and commercial development fund some of the finest public services in the country – a well-run government, excellent schools, large libraries and a beautiful park system.

-The Fairfax County Public School System is consistently rated among the best in the nation.
-Alexandria’s Thomas Jefferson High School for Science and Technology is consistently ranked among the top 5 public high schools in the country and is the best high school in Virginia according to the U.S. News and World Report rankings.
-The Fairfax County Public Library System is the largest public library system in Virginia with a total circulation topping 13 million items a year.
+Fairfax County Public Schools is consistently rated among the best school systems in the nation.
+Thomas Jefferson High School for Science and Technology is consistently ranked among the top public high schools in the country by U.S. News & World Report rankings.
+The Fairfax County Public Library is the largest public library system in Virginia with a total circulation topping 13 million items a year.